In this post, I am resurrecting a regular series I began in 2009, talking about–Antique Wicker Furniture.

 It also included the invention of the man-made twisted paper fibre of 1904, which became known as “paper wicker or paper fibre.”

-Turn of the Century wicker was also made up of the Mission-style wicker introduced by Gustav Stickley, which had straight lines and open latticework, plain styles and designs.
+Turn of the Century wicker furniture was also made up of the Mission-style wicker introduced by Gustav Stickley, which had straight lines and open latticework, plain styles and designs.

 Paper rush or paper fibre wicker was now mass-produced and included a wire core center for spoke support on backs and under the arms, weaver strands were still used without the wire core.